 At the end of their course of studies, students will be able to work independently and to assume responsibility when they undertake demanding and challenging tasks in business and in public administration.

-Students will acquire the ability to undertake analytical analysis, within the framework of which the methodology of academic economics is used, to analyze complex economic problems in order to describe these problems clearly and lucidly, and in so doing to assist and prepare the management of firms and corporation in regard to important decisions.
+Students will acquire the ability to undertake analytical analysis, within the framework of which economic methodologies are used, to analyze complex economic problems in order to describe these problems clearly and lucidly, and in so doing to assist and prepare the management of firms and corporation in regard to important decisions.